joist-framework/joist/docs/DESIGN.md

 ### All that is needed to create an element is to call `document.createElement`;

 - The custom element will have properties for the componentInjector and the componentInstance.
-A lit-kit created element looks something like this if done by hand.
+A joist created element looks something like this if done by hand.

 ```TS